The first printed folio map of North America and the most iconic American chart of the 16th century.

 Florida and Virginia

-In general, the toponyms reflect how the French and Spanish colonizing gambits had paid off.
+The toponyms generally reflect how the French and Spanish colonizing gambits had paid off.
 A note in this regard is found at the top of the continent.
-The text reminds the viewer that the French under Captain Ribault were the first to arrive in Florida in 1561 and that they built at least two forts (Charlesfort and Fort Caroline), but the Spanish captured these in 1565.
+The text reminds the viewer that the French, under Captain Ribault, were the first to arrive in Florida in 1561 and built at least two forts (Charlesfort and Fort Caroline), but the Spanish captured these in 1565.
 This is followed by a reminder that Captain Ribault “returned and destroyed the heretics.”
-This comment is critical because De Jode reveals his ideological abhorrence of Spain, which until very recently had governed the Netherlands with some brutality.
+This comment is critical because De Jode reveals his ideological hatred of Spain, which until very recently had governed the Netherlands with some brutality.
 Furthermore, the Dutch were free from Spanish rule and had undergone a Reformation in which Calvinist Protestantism had ubiquitously replaced Catholicism.

-Further north, in areas such as Virginia and the Carolinas, the interior is still largely an unknown and inhospitable wilderness.
-The map conveys a sense that the frontier begins immediately inland from town.
+Further north, in areas such as Virginia and the Carolinas, the interior is still essentially an unknown and barren wilderness.
+The map conveys that the frontier begins immediately inland from the town.
 And yet, De Jode manages to collect new data on these regions.
-A large text label, ‘Apalchen,’ has been misunderstood by many as a reference to the Apache Tribe, but it actually refers to the Appalachians.
+A large text label, ‘Apalchen,’ has been misunderstood by many as a reference to the Apache Tribe, but it refers to the Appalachians.
 This toponym occurs on earlier maps, but the connection De Jode draws between it and an impressive set of mountain ranges makes the label of considerable significance in the history of American cartography, as it is one of the first times that the Appalachians are explicitly presented on a map.

 The inscription regarding the settlement is vital because it abounds with underlying intention and cause.
 It is worth looking at in full:

 About the region of Virginia.
-This region, which today we call Virginia, was discovered by Walter Raleigh in 1585.
+This region, which we call Virginia today, was discovered by Walter Raleigh in 1585.
 It is a region rich in aluminum, (grape)vines, iron, and timber; everything that is necessary, also fertile soils.
-The people are of modest stature and dress in deer skins, they are armed with arrows, and have stockpiles of wood.
-They live in wooden huts in vicinity of the sea.
+The people are of modest stature and dress in deer skins, are armed with arrows, and have stockpiles of wood.
+They live in wooden huts in the vicinity of the sea.
 There are penalties for those who break the law.

 We must recall that the knowledge conveyed here hinges on events that were very recent when this map was produced.
 Not only was De Jode extremely well-informed, but he actively decided to include this particular piece of information prominently on his map.
 This point is worth noting because it carries an underlying call for colonization, ironically coming from someone whose nation had only recently thrown off the oppressive yoke of the Spanish Crown.
-De Jode is telling us that not only are these lands rich in natural resources, but they are also proximal to Europe and with inhabitants who are both technologically inferior and law-abiding inhabitants.
+De Jode tells us that these lands are rich in natural resources and proximal to Europe, with technologically inferior and law-abiding inhabitants.
 Could a more poignant case regarding the New World’s potential be made?
-Moreover, what better people to create an empire in the New World than the industrious men and women of the free and Calvinist Netherlands?
+Moreover, what better people could create an empire in the New World than the dynamic men and women of the free and Calvinist Netherlands?

 De Jode’s call would soon be answered.
 In 1602, less than a decade after the publication of his map, the Republic of the Seven United Netherlands chartered a young and eager Dutch East India Company (Vereenigde Oostindische Compagnie or “VOC”) with the mission of exploring North America’s waterways for a direct passage through to the Indies.
 The VOC commissioned Henry Hudson to find a Northeast Passage in 1610, which resulted in his formative explorations of present-day Canada and parts of the northeastern United States, including Upper New York Bay and the river that now bears his name.
 In this way, De Jode encapsulates the height of 16th-century cartography while at the same time standing on the cusp of the immense changes seen in the century that followed.